starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/frequently-asked-questions.md

 see [this](how-to-make-remote-play-fullscreen.md) <br>

-### How do I make this work on PS5?
-AKA
-* How do I make DualSense controller work
-* Is DualSense supported?
-* Is PS5 supported?

-It already works (or at least we have had several people say it works) <br>
-BUT I do not have a PS5 console to test this myself, so I do expect some bugs to be raised. <br>
-NOTE originally Sony was not going to let you use PS4 controllers for PS5 games and vice versa.

 ### How do I set the volume for individual apps on windows?
 Not a PS4KMA specific question, but have you tried https://www.howtogeek.com/244963/how-to-adjust-the-volume-for-individual-apps-in-windows/